LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 #### Changing Fonts

 Most Jekyll themes do not directly provide a means to change fonts and colours.
-However, because we have direct access to the CSS files, we are able to change many style attributes, such as font.
+However, because we have direct access to the CSS files, we can change many style attributes ourselves.

-Within a Jekyll theme, there are typically multiple font families used, such as one for titles, headings, and body text.
-The easiest way to find where the font families are set is by doing a global search on you Jekyll theme files (I am using [Atom](https://atom.io/) here):
+Within a Jekyll theme, there are typically multiple font families used for the headings, body text, and code snippets.
+The easiest way to find where the font families are set is by doing a global search on you Jekyll theme files for `font-family` (I am using [Atom](https://atom.io/) here):

 ![Changing Fonts]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-1.png" }})

-You can change the font family for the different components of your Jekyll theme (here, `html` refers to the default font, and `h1, h2, h3, h4, h5, h6` refers to the headings font):
+You can then change the font family for the different components of your Jekyll theme.
+In this example, `html` refers to the default font, and `h1, h2, h3, h4, h5, h6` refers to the headings font:

 ![Changing Fonts]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-2.png" }})

 #### Using Google Fonts

 [Google Fonts](https://fonts.google.com/) is a popular source of fonts that are used by many Jekyll themes.
-From the home page, choose a font that you would like to use, and select all of the styles that you need (you will usually need a regular, bold, an italicized style).
+From the home page, choose a font that you would like to use, and select all the styles that you need (you will usually need a regular, bold, an italicized style).
 Once you have your font styles selected, on the top right, there is a menu that you can click on that will slide out:

 ![Changing Fonts]({{ site.baseurl }}{{ "/assets/images/how-to-customize-a-jekyll-theme-3.png" }})